anthony-chu/bash-toolbox/README.markdown

 functionality of the build-tool project and was reusable across all of the various scripts within the build-tool project.

-It only made sense that, as the next move towards modularity, the next step was to migrate the contents of the build-tool `src` directory into its own submodule.
-This, then, is that next step.
+It only made sense that, as the project moved towards increased modularity, the next logical step was to migrate the contents of the build-tool `src` directory into its own submodule.
+This, then, is that next logical step.

 ## Getting started